 A good credit score makes better financial opportunities available.
 A low credit score—often referred to as "bad credit"—can create countless hurdles along the way.

 The good news?
 A poor or bad credit score isn’t permanent.
-With focused efforts (and assistance, if needed), you can improve your credit score.
+With focused efforts (and assistance i.e. professional credit report repair services, if needed), you can quickly raise your credit score or fix your credit.

 Let’s find out what a bad credit score means, what leads to poor credit, how it affects you, and the steps you can take to fix it.